-Due to the discussed shortcomings of statistical approaches and the shortness of earthquake records, deterministic assessment to estimate M{max} for area sources should be preferred.
-The assessment should start from selecting all faults in a source zone which, by their orientation, may potentially be activated in the current stress field, or which are oriented parallel to known active faults.
-M{max} can be derived from the dimensions of the largest suitably oriented faults using scaling relations (see paragraph on fault sources below).
-Due to the fact that source zones in practically all parts of Europe will contain significant numbers of faults with lengths of more than 10 km estimates of $M{max} < 6$ to 6.5 are regarded unreasonable (Mw = 6 and Mw = 6.5 correspond to ruptures of faults with 10 km and 30 km length, respectively [Wells & Coppersmith, 1994]).
+Due to the discussed shortcommings of statistical approaches and the shortness of earthquake records, deterministic assessment is the preferred method to estimate M{max} for seismic source zones defined as areas.
+Due to the fact that source zones in all parts of Europe will contain significant numbers of faults with lengths of more than 10 km estimates of $M{max} < 6$ to 6.5 are regarded unreasonable (Mw = 6 and Mw = 6.5 correspond to ruptures of faults with 10 km and 30 km length, respectively [Wells & Coppersmith, 1994]).